tonimctoni/SportMatcher/README.md

 # Notes

- - Complete backend first.
-Then worry about frontend.
-    - Or not, for testing.

  - Empty questions field means poll with free entries.

  - Internally, all text is lower case.

- - When reporting results, show nothing for empty vector.

- - There might be overflow bugs.
+ - There might be integer overflow bugs.
 Also narrowing bugs.
 Fix them.

- - All validation should happen server side.

- - Clean form data when navbar is clicked.

  - Add explanation of input fields somewhere.

- - Capitalize some names with strin operations on client side.

 # Frontend Design